Video game plots must evolve

 Don’t look at this picture.
 Too many spoilers.

 With this in mind I face a problem.
 The Phoenix Wright trilogy stands among my favorite games despite their being little more than books on DS carts.
-And not even Choose Your Own Adventure books that create the illusion of control; there is only one correct thing to do at all points in Ace Attorney, and often you will be forced to run through all items in your inventory in hopes of showing the right someone the right something. → All I want for Christmas is my PSP.
+And not even Choose Your Own Adventure books that create the illusion of control; there is only one correct thing to do at all points in Ace Attorney, and often you will be forced to run through all items in your inventory in hopes of showing the right someone the right something.
+Still, the game is compelling and probably would be if there were no interaction at all. → U R Not lamE.

 Retrospectives – Metroid Prime